-- Azo yellow (PY151) could be used instead of Hansa.
-It’s cooler than Hansa but clear, clean, and good mixers.
+Azo (PY151) or Benzi (PY154) yellow could be used instead of Hansa.
+They're both a touch cooler than Hansa but clear, clean, and good mixers.
 However, most yellows on the market are well behaved so feel free to substitute your favorite.

 Several of the quinacridones like quin red, quin magenta, or quin violet could be substituted for the rose.
 I also like permanent Alizarin Crimson (M. Graham makes a very pretty PR264 and I also love Da Vinci which is PV19) but it produces more muted mixes.

-- There are a number of earthtones that could be substituted for TRO.
-Some like quin burnt orange or quin burnt scarlet, but all the quins are staining, and I've had trouble with some in mixes so you'll have to play.
-Burnt sienna is a nonstaining option.
-It's granulating, but granulation varies between brands.
+There are a number of earthtones that could be substituted for TRO.
+Some like quin burnt orange or quin burnt scarlet, but all the quins are staining and I've had trouble with some in mixes.
+Burnt Sienna (usually PBr7) is a also a great option.
+It can be granulating but varies between brands.

 Phthalo blue green shade could be used instead of the red shade.
 You can see the slight variation in mixes here.
 Some love Prussian blue, a dark, warm, transparent blue with lovely green undertones that is excellent in mixes.
 However, all of these blues are staining.
 If you want to explore nonstaining blues, I’ve showcased some great options here.

-- For a nonstaining (or at least less staining) option for Phthalo green, try Viridian (PG18).
-It's transparent and granulating.
-Also, a convenience green could also be used instead of Phthalo green.
+For a nonstaining (or less staining) option for Phthalo green, substitute a convenience green.
 Many convenience greens contain Phthalo green, but because it's already diluted in a mix, it can be easier to handle.
 (I have an extreme fondness for M. Graham's Sap Green but Da Vinci Hooker's Green Light is also lovely; you can view a few mixes with HGL here.)

 6-Color Palette & Sketchbook Giveaway [CLOSED]